What Are Anxiety Disorders?

 A single test cannot analyze anxiety.
 Instead, anxiety diagnosis requires a lengthy procedure of physical examinations, mental health evaluations, and psychological questionnaires.

-A few doctors may conduct a physical exam, including blood or urine test, to preclude primary medical conditions that could cause similar symptoms.
+A few doctors may conduct a physical exam, including a blood or urine test, to preclude primary medical conditions that could cause similar symptoms.

 A few anxiety tests and scales are additionally used to help your doctor evaluate the degree of anxiety you are experiencing.